Let’s Talk 800-528-4058

 what is a product identifier?

 While most consumers are familiar with UPC codes for retail or eCommerce, these identifiers can be used for any type of asset tracking.
-Learn what product identifiers are, the different types of UPIs, and why they’re so important for both consumers and brands.
+Learn what a unique product identifier (UPI) is, the different types of UPIs, see examples and learn and why UPIs are so important for both consumers and brands.

 product identifier being used in a warehouse